 - Mali 2015: GIGN members were deployed to handle an al-Qaeda hostage situation at the Radisson Blu hotel in Bamako, Mali.

 Weaponry and Gear

-The GIGN is famous for its large and diversified choice of top-of-the-line weapons, most of them made to order and with special modifications.
+The GIGN is famous for its wide and diversified choice of top-of-the-line weapons, most of them made to order and with special modifications.
 Members have quite some freedom to choose their weapons of choice.
-In typical operation, each member will carry a revolver, a semi-automatic pistol, a pump shotgun, and an assault rifles.
+Each member will carry a revolver in typical operation, a semi-automatic pistol, a pump shotgun, and an assault rifle.

 - Manurhin MR73